vcmirko/ansible-lod/data/playbooks/README.md

 - create a volume
 - rediscover AIQUM.

-For each role we pass a subtask (variable `qtask`) that is part of that role.
+For each role we pass a subtask or subrole (variable `qtask`) that is part of that role.
 The task `facts` is a generic name for pre-processing variables aka `set_facts`.
 You will typically see this task for each role. (facts + create, facts + delete, facts + rename, fact + rediscover, ...).
 The goal of the facts task is to prepare the variables for the next task.
+In the case of NetApp ONTAP, we will typically prepare the hostname, usually a `cluster.management_ip`, with a fallback to `ansible_host` in case there is an inventory.

 ## Variables and merging process

-Ansible modules are fed information through variables.
-In this framework, we try to structure these variables in objects/dicts.
+Ansible modules are receiving information through variables.
+And it's true, ansible has a hierarchy of precedence with vars folders and defaults etc...
+But in my experience, pardon my french, this is crap.
+In more complex environment, we want to use objects/dicts.
+And the precedence doesn't work with dicts.
+In this framework, we try to structure these variables in objects/dicts and use a custom written filter that can merge dicts.
 Throughout this documentation, we will use the example where we create a volume for cifs.

 ``` yaml